 As for the rules, expect some updates pretty soon.
 The rules to the game are presented in their most simplified state, but I'll post some expansions and alternate game modes soon.

-Pocket-Dungeons by dutchmogul is licensed under the Creative Commons - Attribution - Share Alike license.
+Pocket-Dungeons (Second Edition) by dutchmogul is licensed under the Creative Commons - Attribution - Share Alike license.

 What does this mean?